dewhitney/MachineLearning-Lecture-SuperLearner/README.md

 Presented to LSHTM MSc in Health Data Science students on 8 Feb 2022

-Prepared in 2022 by Dr David Whitney based on Karla DiazOrdaz's 2021 materials
+Prepared in 2022 by David Whitney based on Karla DiazOrdaz's 2021 materials

 ## Lecture slides